romainmenke/simple-guetzli/README.md

 Guetzli is cpu intensive and waiting for builds / compiles /... is something we all like to avoid.
 This little tool keeps a log of compressed files and skips those that have already been done.
 Now you can safely add it to a watcher.

+In short :

+- compresses an entire folder at once
+- executes compressions in parallel
+- tracks what has been compressed

 Enjoy!